 For the past 20 years, I have had the privilege of serving as President and CEO in hospice and palliative care, a service for patients of any age who have been diagnosed with a life-limiting illness of six-months or less.
-I joined Regional Hospice and Palliative Care in Danbury, Connecticut, USA, 10 years ago and began the most challenging and rewarding part of my career as I transformed hospice regulations in Connecticut.
+I joined Regional Hospice in Danbury, Connecticut, USA, 10 years ago and began the most challenging and rewarding part of my career as I transformed hospice regulations in Connecticut.
 After several years of negotiations, the changes I fought for were finally signed into law by the governor and implemented in 2012.

 In 2015, my dream of building a specialized, 36,000-square-foot, residential style facility, dedicated to the comfort and dignity of patients and their families, came to fruition.
 We opened Regional Hospice’s Center for Comfort Care and Healing — the first and only not-for-profit, all-private suite hospice in Connecticut.
 And over the past 10 years, Regional Hospice has grown from a small organization into an $18 million corporation.
 When I embarked on this journey, I had no idea how much I would learn from the experience.